Raudha Athif: Death and controversy

-Raudha was found dead in her dorm room in Rajshahi Islami Bank Medical College on 29 March 2017.
-A post-mortem was carried out in Rajshahi Medical College Hospital.
-The post-mortem began before her father gave his consent.
-Her family alleged she was killed by an Islamic extremist for "refusing to wear Islamic clothing".
-The post-mortem by three doctors concluded it was a suicide.
-Her death was primarily investigated by Rajshahi Metropolitan Police, who were aided by a visiting Maldives Police Service team.
-She was buried in Hetemkha Graveyard, Rajshahi.
-Her funeral was attended by her family members and the Maldivian Ambassador to Bangladesh, Aishath Shan Shakir.
+Athif was found dead by her best friend and roommate, Sirat Parvin, in her dormitory room at Islami Bank Medical College on 29 March 2017.
+A post-mortem examination was conducted at Rajshahi Medical College Hospital; the procedure reportedly began before consent was given by her father.
+An autopsy conducted by three doctors concluded that her death was a suicide by hanging.
+The case was investigated by the Rajshahi Metropolitan Police, with assistance from a team from the Maldives Police Service.
+Athif was buried at Hetemkha Graveyard in Rajshahi.
+Her funeral was attended by family members and the Maldivian Ambassador to Bangladesh, Aishath Shan Shakir.